Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 2. Filing a Demand for Arbitration

 The consumer initiates arbitration by filing a demand with an arbitration provider, detailing the nature of the dispute, relevant facts, and relief sought.
-Many providers in Dallas accommodate residents with localized services.
+Many providers in Dallas accommodate residents at a local employer.

 3. Selection of Arbitrator(s)